Sunni Region: Tikrit Region and Iranian Involvement

+Arab Gulf Involvement

+Saudi businesses have been heavily involved in reconstruction in Iraq's Sunni-majority regions, including investments in universities and libraries.
+Critics argue this may encourage Western Iraq to align more closely with the Arab Gulf.

+Shia-aligned actors in Iraq's federal government have criticized Gulf-led engagement around western Iraq as an attempt to institutionalize a theoretical autonomous Sunni region to be more closely aligned with the United Arab Emirates, Saudi Arabia and the Gulf Cooperation Council than with Baghdad.
+Supporters of the region emphasize Western Iraq's distinct identity, noting that the majority of Iraqi Sunni tribes have historical roots and familial ties in Saudi Arabia and Kuwait, as well as broader Bedouin and cultural connections across the Arab Gulf.
+From this perspective, stronger engagement with Gulf partners reflects local self-identification and historical affinities rather than external interference, highlighting a contrast with the Iranian-influenced central government.

+Saudi Arabia and other Gulf states have invested in western Iraq through infrastructure and development projects, including electricity networks, roads, and other joint initiatives.
+Proponents frame these investments as supporting communities with shared tribal, cultural, and historical links, providing resources and economic engagement in a role similar to Iran's in predominantly Shia regions.
+While critics portray these initiatives as attempts to expand Gulf influence, they also reflect the region's longstanding social, economic, and cultural connections with the Arab Gulf.

+Reception

+Portrait of Ali Hatem al-Suleiman.

-In 2024, Abdul-Hamid al-Hassan, an influential senior member of Dulaym, categorically rejected any calls to create new federal regions in the country and called on all Sunni Arab tribes of Iraq to “renounce anyone who attends conferences that aim to divide the country into disintegrated states that are subject to external interference”.
-On the other hand, Raad Sulayman, another senior member of Dulaim, and an ardent supporter of the proposal has claimed that 90% of Iraq’s Arab Sunni population support the idea and that there is international support in this regard as well.
-Mohamed Al-Halbousi, the leader of Takadum, the largest Sunni Arab party in Iraq, rejected Raad’s comments saying: “Sheikh.
-Your work is not acceptable and creates sedition and causes us to end up in unnecessary mazes, and furthermore, we do not know who is behind your recent statements”.
-Ali Hatem al-Suleiman, the Sheikh of Dulaim in Iraq, likewise rejected the comments made by Raad stating: “No one thinks that Anbar should become a [federal] region at this time," emphasising that “whoever speaks about this regard represents himself [only]”.
+In 2024, Abdul-Hamid al-Hassan, an influential senior member of Dulaym, categorically rejected any calls to create new federal regions in the country and called on all Sunni Arab tribes of Iraq to "renounce anyone who attends conferences that aim to divide the country into disintegrated states that are subject to external interference".
+On the other hand, Raad Sulayman, another senior member of Dulaym, and an ardent supporter of the proposal has claimed that 90% of Iraq’s Arab Sunni population support the idea and that there is international support in this regard as well.

+Mohamed Al-Halbousi, the leader of Takadum, the largest Sunni Arab party in Iraq, rejected Raad’s comments saying: "Sheikh.
+Your work is not acceptable and creates sedition and causes us to end up in unnecessary mazes, and furthermore, we do not know who is behind your recent statements".
+Ali Hatem al-Suleiman, the Sheikh of Dulaym in Iraq, likewise rejected the comments made by Raad stating: "no one thinks that Anbar should become a [federal] region at this time", emphasising that "whoever speaks about this regard represents himself [only]".